 Course Requirements Checklist

-For this collaborative discussion board, the instructor will place the student into a group at the beginning of the course.
-For Part 1, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
+Each Discussion will consist of 2 parts over the course of 2 modules: an individual thread and individual replies.
 Each thread must be 500–750 words and demonstrate course-related knowledge.
 Each thread must reference at least 3 peer-reviewed sources and must include at least 1 biblical integration.
-In addition to the thread, the student is required to collaborate with his or her group to create a group reply of 450–600 words for Part 2.
-Each group synthesized reply must reference at least 3 peer-reviewed sources and must include at least 1 biblical integration.
+In addition to the thread, the student is required to reply to at least two peers with each reply having 200-250 words.
+Each reply must reference at least 2 peer-reviewed sources.
 The instructor is looking for substantial, thoughtful, and critical interaction.

-The student will complete a 2-part project model on a topic of his or her choice.
-Part 1 must include a Project Proposal Form, a Responsibility Matrix, a Risk Assessment Matrix, and a Stakeholder Communication Plan.
-Part 2 will be created using Microsoft Project, and must include a detailed description of the project, list of principle deliverables, and a breakdown of all necessary tasks, project dates, costs, and resources.
+The student will complete a 3-part project model on a topic of his or her choice.
+The first assignment is the Proposed Project Model: Idea Submission, in which the student will submit their concept for the project.
+The second assignment is the Proposed Project Model: Forms and Matrices Assignment.
+This assignment must include a Project Proposal Overview, a Project Proposal Form, a Responsibility Matrix, a Risk Assessment Matrix, and a Stakeholder Communication Plan.
+The final assignment is the Proposed Project Model: Project File Assignment.
+This will be created using Microsoft Project, and must include a detailed description of the project, list of principle deliverables, and a breakdown of all necessary tasks, project dates, costs, and resources.

 Each quiz will cover the Reading & Study material for the assigned modules/weeks.
-Each quiz will be open-book/open-notes, contain 30 multiple-choice and true/false questions, and have a 45-minute time limit.
+Each quiz will be open-book/open-notes, contain 50 multiple-choice and true/false questions, and have a 75-minute time limit.